IBM-Cloud/idemix-issuer-verifier/README.md

 # Identity Mixer Issuer-Verifier Overview

-This sample application demonstrates how the IBM Identity Mixer issuance and verification serviced can enable privacy-preserving authentication for your customers.
+This sample application demonstrates how the IBM Identity Mixer issuance and verification services can enable privacy-preserving authentication for your customers.

 More information and demonstration of the Identity Mixer technology is available [here](https://idemixdemo.mybluemix.net).